 In March, India went into lockdown - the world's largest – as 1.3 billion Indians were asked to stay at home.
 Project Unnati outreach activity was suspended - and entrepreneurs identified for support - after enduring years in extreme poverty – faced a tortuous wait to start their dream businesses.

-In June, following the establishment of seven businesses in November 2019, the results of a review were published into how the micro grant-based model was working.
+In June, following the establishment of eight businesses in November 2019, the results of a review were published into how the micro grant-based model was working.
 It is important to highlight that many beneficiaries are illiterate and have no prior business experience.
 The findings showed:

 The micro grants offer one-off support.
 It is made clear to beneficiaries that this is a once in a lifetime opportunity to escape extreme poverty and they will not be able to come back for top up funds.